La'Porsha Renae: Career beginnings

 Hours after the end of the American Idol, Renae announced that she had been signed to Big Machine and Motown Records.
 American Idol mentor and Big Machine Label Group CEO, Scott Borchetta told Billboard the reason for the signing is "Because of the overwhelming fan demand and success of the farewell season of American Idol,."
 Ethiopia Habtemariam, president of MoTown Records will oversee Renae's album.
-In a post-Idol interview about her plans Renae indicated she would be leaving Mississippi, and when asked about the Religious Liberty Accommodations Act, an anti-LGBT law in her home state she said "I am one of the people who don't really agree with that lifestyle.
+In a post-Idol interview about her plans Renae indicated she would be leaving Mississippi, and she came under fire when she was asked about the Religious Liberty Accommodations Act, an anti-LGBT law in her home state, "I am one of the people who don't really agree with that lifestyle.
 I wasn't brought up that way."
-Renae's single "Battles" debuted at number 22 on the US R&B singles chart with a first week sales total of 7,000.Renae's first live performance post Idol was on Live with Kelly and Michael promoting "Battles" which reached its peak at #22 on US R&B Digital Charts.
+Renae's single "Battles" debuted at number 22 on the US R&B singles chart with a first week sales total of 7,000.Renae's first live performance post Idol was on Live with Kelly and Michael promoting "Battles" which reached its peak at number 22 on US R&B Digital Charts.

 In August 2016, a remix for "Battles" was released, called the Gold Medal Mix.
 It became the official song for the United States Women's Gymnastic Team for the 2016 Summer Olympics.
 In November, Renae released the lead single to her upcoming debut album, entitled "Good Woman."